-Dr. Migliore's research interests include treatment options and outcomes for children with idiopathic toe walking as well as adolescent concussion.
+Dr. Migliore's research interests include treatment options and outcomes for children with idiopathic toe walking, pediatric experiential learning and sharing clinical knowledge through case reports.
 She has published multiple book chapters in pediatric textbooks in the areas of acute care treatment, integumentary disorders and wound/burn management.
+She has served as a mentor through the Academy of Pediatric Physical Therapy and is participating in the creation of a clinical practice guideline for children with idiopathic toe walking.

 Jessica S. Watson, PT, DPT, GCS

-Assistant Professor, Doctor of Physical Therapy Program

-Wills Hall 213

-610.282.1100, extension 2164
+Assistant Professor, Doctor of Physical Therapy Program Wills Hall 213 610.282.1100, extension 2164 Jessica.Watson@desales.edu

-Jessica.Watson@desales.edu